hashgraph/hedera-services/docs/hip-16.md

 ## Abstract

 When a Hedera entity is created, the payer account is charged enough hbars (as a rental fee) for the entity to stay active in the ledger state until consensus time passes its _expiration time_.
 Users can extend the expiration time of an entity by paying an extension fee via an update transaction.
 This HIP defines and discusses another mechanism to be implemented by Hedera Services to automatically renew expired entities using funds of linked _autorenew accounts_ or _admin accounts_; and automatically remove expired entities that lack a funded autorenew account (or are deleted).

 ## Motivation

+For a public ledger to avoid suffering a tragedy of the commons it is important that all participants in the ledger share in the cost of ledger resources used.
+Auto-renewal fees are the implementation of this principal.

+## Rationale

 Prior to this HIP, the expiration time of a Hedera entity has not been checked or enforced.
 An entity remains active in the ledger even after its expiration time, without additional fees being charged.
-Upon implementation of this HIP, Hedera Services will __begin to charge rent__ for automatically renewed entities; and will remove from the ledger expired entities which are either deleted, or have an admin/autorenew account with zero balance at the time renewal fees are due.
+Upon implementation of this HIP, Hedera Services will __begin to charge rent__ for automatically renewed entities; and will remove from the ledger expired entities which are either deleted or have an admin/autorenew account with zero balance at the time renewal fees are due.

-## Rationale

-This section seems to be a duplicate of the `Motivation` section above.
-We will add more details if required.

 ## Specification